+As referenced herein, the term “"Scheduled Closing Date”" shall mean November 16, 2011.
+However, if the building is vacant of all tenants, other than Seller or Veratex Incorporated (“Veratex”) , at any time prior to the Scheduled Closing Date, then Purchaser may give notice of an earlier Scheduled Closing Date on thirty days notice to Purchasers.
+In the event that there is an earlier Scheduled Closing Date, Purchaser will have the right to one adjournment up to fifteen days (“Earlier Adjourned Closing Date”) with Time of the Essence for such Earlier Adjourned Closing Date.

+If the Building is not vacant of all tenants, other than Seller or Veratex, by the Scheduled Closing Date, the Seller may adjourn the Closing up to an additional six (6) months (“Six Month Adjournment Period”) provided Seller is complying with its requirements under this Agreement to obtain surrenders and/or of possession from the tenants.
+During this six month period, Seller may reschedule the Closing upon thirty (30) days notice to Purchasers when the Building is vacant of all tenants other than Seller or Veratex.
+If after the Six Month Adjournment Period, the building, is not vacant of all tenants other than Seller and Veratex, the Purchaser will receive a credit of $200,000.00 for each tenant (other than Seller or Veratex) that remains in the Premises, with a minimum credit of $500,000.00, and the closing will occur on 30 days notice by either party.
+Anything to the contrary notwithstanding, Veratex must vacate and surrender possession at least fifteen (15) days before Closing.

-As referenced herein, the term “"Scheduled Closing Date”" shall mean _________________provided, however, that the parties may, on not less than five (5) business days’ notice, in their sole discretion, elect to adjournsix (6) months from the date hereof; provided that (i) Seller and Purchaser shall upon written notice to the other party no later than fifteen (15) days prior to the Scheduled Closing Date by up to seven (7) Business days. , have the right to adjourn the Scheduled Closing Date for a period not to exceed ninety (90) days (such date the “First Adjourned Closing Date”); and (ii) Seller and Purchaser shall, upon written notice to the other party no later than fifteen (15) days prior to the First Adjourned Closing Date, have the right to adjourn the Scheduled Closing Date for an additional and final period not to exceed ninety (90) days (such date the “Final Adjourned Closing Date”).
+_________________ ix (6) months from the date hereof; provided that (i) Seller and Purchaser shall upon written notice to the other party no later than fifteen (15) days prior to the Scheduled Closing Date by up to seven (7) Business days. , have the right to adjourn the Scheduled Closing Date for a period not to exceed ninety (90) days (such date the “First Adjourned Closing Date”); and (ii) Seller and Purchaser shall, upon written notice to the other party no later than fifteen (15) days prior to the First Adjourned Closing Date, have the right to adjourn the Scheduled Closing Date for an additional and final period not to exceed ninety (90) days (such date the “Final Adjourned Closing Date”).

-The respective parties’' obligation to effectuate the Closing hereunder shall be “"time of the essence”" as of a date no later than the Scheduled Closing Date (as the Scheduled Closing Date may be adjourned by Purchaser and/or Seller in accordance with Paragraph 5(b)).
+The respective parties’' obligation to effectuate the Closing hereunder shall be “"time of the essence”" as of a dates set forth above, including adjourned dates allowed above.
 Anything to the contrary notwithstanding, Seller shall be given reasonable adjournments provided Seller is proceeding diligently to obtain possession from the third-party subtenants and occupants of the building.

 Apportionments.